SorabhG/client-transaction-reporting/README.md

 #Purpose
 It is mainly developed to
  - Read the Future Transactions done by client from flat file.
-    Note - In future, File can be read by defing a xml schema for a record. https://jrecordbind.org/
+    Note - In future, flat File can be read by defing a xml schema for a record. https://jrecordbind.org/
  - Process the file and format it.
  - Write the file to output file output.csv.

 #Technical Details and Design
 1. Currently The scheduler is schduled at frequency of 1 minute to generate Output.csv.
 However, it(cron expression) can be changed to daily frequency.
 2. This project follows SOLID principle.
     - Every class is his own single Responsiblity
-    - They follow open close principle.
+    - They follow Dependency Injection pattern
     - Code is not tightly coupled.
-That is implementation are abstracted.
+That is implementations are abstracted.
 3. All constants are housed in one file.
 4. Frequency of Cron job can be read from application.properties.
 If requried.
 Hence no external deployment is needed.
+Note - the Requirement says that input flat file contains future transactions for client 1234.
+But actually, it contains data for other clients as well.
+So the solution has an addition feature (flag), which will allow the user to generate the report for all the client OR ONLY for client 1234, without any code change and without any deployed.

 #Setup.